elyte5star/Entity-Extraction-using-Polyglot-from-XML-Corpus/README.md

 Now u can use pip like this for example:

-pip install C:\Users\check\<name of location of the binary file> PyICU-2.6-cp36-cp36m-win_amd64.whl
+pip3 install C:\Users\check\<name of location of the binary file> PyICU-2.6-cp36-cp36m-win_amd64.whl

-pip install C:\Users\check\<name of location of the binary file> pycld2-0.41-cp36-cp36m-win_amd64.whl
+pip3 install C:\Users\check\<name of location of the binary file> pycld2-0.41-cp36-cp36m-win_amd64.whl

 Next step

-pip install Morfessor
+pip3 install Morfessor